MenesesGHZ/gorip/README.md

 #### A tool for login into Facebook and commit basic interactions:
  - Make facebook reaction given an facebook URL.
  - Get basic information from the user logged.
- - Scrap www.facebook.com and mbasic.facebook.com
+ - Scrap www.facebook.com or/and mbasic.facebook.com

 ## Example Usage
 ### Import Gorip